ahultgren/hamster/README.md

 ## Custom extensions

-Want to store the caches in redis instead of in-memory?
+Want to store the caches in redis or localStorage instead of in-memory?
 Go ahead and implement .store, .hasCache, .getCache, .addTimeout, and possibly any other methods on a cache instance.
 I will probably implement a neater api for this later.

+## Contribution

+Create an issue first so I know what you're doing.
+Pull request to the develop branch.
+Test everything.

+## TODO

+AKA implemented when/if needed.

+* A way of expiring based on some other criteria than time.
+Eg number of calls or some external change.
+Probably in the form of a .expireWhen() option.
+* A way to auto-update a cache instead of exipring.
+A must for very heavy work which not even one client can wait for.
+* API for using custom storage mechanisms.

 ## License